 - Complete your Defense Draft.
 After substantively revising the Solid Draft, student must submit the draft to-be-defended to both Primary and Secondary Advisor, sufficiently in advance of the defense date.

 - Defend your thesis.
 Be sure to have all committee members present complete the Thesis Defense Form.
+No external viewers are allowed at the oral defense.
 Expect your defense to last about an hour.
 You will be asked to deliver a brief overview of the thesis, then face questioning from the committee.
 At the conclusion, you will be asked to leave the room, while the Thesis Committee determines a grade for the thesis.
 When you return, you will be informed of the result.

 - Submit your Thesis Defense Form.